HowToDoInJava

 PasswordProtected Pdf file

-10. Create PDF with limited permissions
+10. Creating PDF with Limited Permissions

-In this example, I am setting few file permissions for a pdf file to limit access for other users.
+In this example, I am setting a few file permissions for a pdf file to limit access for other users.
 Following are several permission values:

 PdfWriter.ALLOW_PRINTING